TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Bank of America Privacy and Security Get information about privacy and security at Bank of America.
 Learn how we can help you protect your accounts and what you can do to help stay secure. bank of america security, bank of america privacy notice, bank of america privacy and security Bank of America Security Center Here’s what you need to know (and do) to stay as safe as possible Show all Answers  |  Hide all Answers

-*   Hide How we protect your accounts and identity:
+*   Hide How we protect your accounts and identity

     **What you need to know:**

     *   Client security is our top priority, and every partner and colleague is held to strict privacy and information security rules
-    *   Our global information security team monitors 24/ 7 for potential threats
+    *   Our global information security team monitors 24/7 for potential threats

     **What you need to do:**

     *   Be sure to keep your contact information, especially your cell phone number and email address, current
-    *   **Verify your card:** Verify Your Visa Card is With You layer allows us to approve transactions when you travel
+    *   Verify your card: Verify Your Visa Card is With You layer allows us to approve transactions when you travel
     *   If you use the Bank of America Mobile Banking app, allow push alerts, and be sure to review and respond to alerts promptly
     *   When using your mobile device, turn on location services when making a purchase or signing in to add location-based anti-fraud and security permissions
     *   Request your free credit report(s) annually and review them for inaccuracies.
 You can get complete information about obtaining your report(s) at AnnualCreditReport.com.
-    *   Review the recommendations on the What you can do tab of our account and card security page
+    *   Review the recommendations on the **What you can do** tab of our account and card security page
-*   Show How we protect your privacy:
+*   Show How we protect your privacy

     **What you need to know:**

     *   Privacy notices explain how we collect, use and share information.
 You can manage marketing and limit certain information by updating your individual Bank of America privacy choices.
-    *   Want to learn more?
-Review the U.S. Online Privacy Notice and the U.S. Consumer Privacy Notice on the bottom of this page
+    *   Review the U.S. Online Privacy Notice and the U.S. Consumer Privacy Notice on the bottom of this page
     *   You can set your privacy choices (it’s easy, and it only takes a few minutes)
-*   Show How you can help protect your accounts:
+*   Show How you can help protect your accounts

     **What you need to know:**

-    *   We’ll never ask you to send us personal information (like Social Security number or ATM PIN) over text or email.
+    *   We’ll never ask you to send us personal information (like your Social Security number or ATM PIN) over text or email.
 If you do receive a request like this, please forward it to us at abuse@bankofamerica.com.
 Our team reviews all submissions. we will only reply to your message if we require additional information.
     *   We fully authenticate all of our emails.
 Make sure the email address we have on file for you is not a forwarded email (for example, you might forward mail from your college.edu address to your gmail.com account).

     **What you need to do:**

-    *   If you receive an email that appears to be from Bank of America and ends up in a junk folder, leave it there.
+    *   If you receive an email that appears to be from Bank of America and ends up in a junk folder, leave it there
     *   Use a strong, unique password for each of your accounts.
 Memorize them and use multi-factor authentication, like fingerprint or one-time authorization code, where available.
 Learn more about creating strong passwords
     *   Review our fraud prevention checklist for steps you can take to help establish a strong defense against fraud
     *   If you’re a victim of fraud, we're here to help.
 We'll cancel your card and issue a replacement immediately, and you won’t be liable for any fraudulent activity.Footnote1 See What to do if you think your identity has been stolen
     *   Avoid sending confidential information through unsecured email, fax or texts to reduce the risk of it being improperly accessed.
-*   Show How you can help protect your identity:
+*   Show How you can help protect your identity

     **What you need to know:**